muratk5n/thirdwave/en/README.md

 ---

-Boxes have bioethanol in them
+The canisters have bioethanol in them

 "Large blue boxes have been popping up across Nairobi in Kenya.
-They look like cash machines, but ... dispense a clean cooking fuel"
+They look like cash machines, but ... dispense a clean cooking fuel [canisters]"

 ---